At a glance

 Dairy Calves

 Marketed dairy calves are purchased by milk-fed veal or grain-fed veal producers for fattening.
-Some calves not meeting feedlot requirements may also be slaughtered for meat.
+Certain calves from dairy herds are also purchased to be fattened into beef.

 Why sell dairy calves?